I love my life.

 5. Get inspired with your favorite quotes

-A great way to feel inspired, motivated and ready to kick ass all year long is to place great quotes on your board that serve as reminders for you.
+A great way to feel inspired all year long is to place great quotes on your board.

 Create a List called Quotes and add a card per quote.

-These are some great quotes I like to read every day:
+These are some great quotes I like to read every day, like:

 - “Every action you take is a vote for the type of person you wish to become” – James Clear